Urban Meadow Gardening: Can You Plant A Meadow In The City

 Urban meadowscaping can be accomplished in different ways, from small to large.
 Small scale plantings are most applicable for city dwellers.
 This can be done within singular flower beds or throughout entire lawns.

 Next, you’ll need to choose plants.
-Before planting anything, consider the garden’s soil type.
+Before planting anything, consider the area’s soil type.
 While some grasses and flowers require consistent fertilization, others may grow better in places where soil is less than ideal.

-Many popular plants for urban meadowscaping are annuals, but also include several perennial types.
+Many popular plants for urban meadowscaping are annuals, but it's great to also include several perennial types.
 Diversifying the meadow planting will help to promote the overall health of the space, as well as provide seasonal interest.
 Adding plants of differing heights, textures, and bloom season will help extend the appeal of the planting space.

 In urban meadow gardening, many growers choose to forgo regular maintenance tasks such as irrigation and fertilization.
 Rather than deadheading spent blooms, allow the plants to form seeds.
 This will attract birds and other small animals.